rcghpge/version-cv/README.md

   - Time constraints and restrictions on what to build and how to build
   - Complete Python built models not developed due to time constraints
   - Scope of requirements for academic level projects
-  - `.parquet` dataset not fully utilized including origianl `.inkml` dataset
+  - `.parquet` dataset not fully utilized including original `.inkml` dataset
   - Did not fully test builds

 ### Performance Comparison